Is Samosa a Better Option Than A Burger as Junk Food?

-As mentioned earlier, while samosa is a complete fried food but with fresh ingredients, an occasional indulgence won't harm your child however, a burger with all its bread and extra cheese and mayonnaise will only increase the health issues.
+As mentioned earlier, while samosa is a complete fried food but with fresh ingredients, an occasional indulgence won't harm your child, however, a burger with all its bread and extra cheese and mayonnaise will only increase the health issues.

-Like mentioned earlier, both samosa and burger should be given to your child in moderation, in fact if you can prepare them both at home then nothing like it.
+Like mentioned earlier, both samosa and burger should be given to your child in moderation, in fact, if you can prepare them both at home then nothing like it.

 How Often Should You Let Your Child Have Samosas?

 This is a tricky question without a definite answer to it as far as children are concerned.
-Despite being a junk food, a number of parents allow their child to eat samosas in school canteen or on the road side with their friends due to a number of reasons ranging from lack of time to cook snacks for child's tiffin to giving in to the child's demand to have junk food.
+Despite being junk food, a number of parents allow their child to eat samosas in school canteen or on the roadside with their friends due to a number of reasons ranging from lack of time to cook snacks for child's tiffin to giving in to the child's demand to have junk food.

 How is Poha Better Than Noodles For Children?

 This question has an obvious right answer and that is a “YES”.
 Poha is definitely a better option than noodles when your child is snacking as it is healthy and light while it also manages to keep your child full.
-Let us have a deeper look in to the difference between the two.
+Let us have a deeper look at the difference between the two.

 Poha For Your Child